-So I walked into the cranial therapist’s office that day, knowing that CST could help my neck (and jaw and ear-ringing that I was experiencing) as I used to have CST done when I lived in Toronto about 10 years back.
-What I didn’t realize was that in addition to the pain relief, I was about to discover the Work of Byron Katie.
+So I walked into the cranial therapist's office that day, knowing that CST could help my neck (as well as the TMJ and ear-ringing that I was experiencing) as I used to have CST done when I lived in Toronto about 10 years back.
+What I didn't realize was that in addition to the pain relief I was hoping to get out of this appointment, I was about to discover the Work of Byron Katie.

 As I lay there, talking with my CST therapist, she started asking me questions.

-The pain I was experiencing, and the ear issues, as a result, were causing me a lot of anxiety.
+The pain and ear issues I was experiencing were causing me a lot of anxiety.

 I explained that I felt like I was living in fear; fear that my situation with my body would get worse – honestly, I never knew that ear issues could cause such overwhelming anxiety and isolation – and that I was also coming off some severe PTSD from our son having been ill the year before.

-I won’t go into any of the details here, but our son is now doing really well (thank God) but having a sick child is obviously a parent’s worst nightmare and it was very scary, and very sad, and very overwhelming.
+I won't go into any of the details here, but our son is now doing really well but having a sick child is obviously a parent's worst nightmare and it was very scary, very sad, and very overwhelming.
 I think I was still reeling.